NietoDeveloper/Cannoil-Ejemplo1/README.md

 Install dependencies:npm install

-Contributions are welcome!
-Please fork the repository and submit a pull s
+s are welcome!
+Please fork the reposibmit a pull s